|

 presence in "Prozac."
 Meanwhile, her rhythm guitar playing was all

 punk downbeats and tomahawk chops.
+Wallis' guitar

 playing and vocals were smoother and more refined; her finest contributions